Fed governor Lisa Cook sues Trump over firing

 White House spokesman spokesman Kush Desai on Thursday said that the president has exercised his lawful authority to remove a Fed governor for cause for being "credibly accused of lying in financial documents from a highly sensitive position overseeing financial institutions."

-Earlier this month, Bill Pulte, a Trump loyalist who oversees the mortgage giants Fannie Mae and Freddie Mac, accused Cook of mortgage fraud, citing two home loans she obtained weeks apart in 2021, before joining the Federal Reserve.
+Earlier this month, Federal Housing Finance Agency director Bill Pulte, a close Trump ally, who oversees the mortgage giants Fannie Mae and Freddie Mac, accused Cook of mortgage fraud, citing two home loans she obtained weeks apart in 2021, before joining the Federal Reserve.
 The two properties were in Michigan and Georgia.
 Pulte said Cook had represented that each property would be used as her primary residence — a declaration that often results in more favorable loan terms.

 Cook wants the court to confirm her status as a member of the board of governors, "safeguard her and the Board's congressionally mandated independence, and allow Governor Cook and the Federal Reserve to continue its critical work."